 A few hearts were broken when the city of Las Vegas changed its legendary line “What happens here, stays here” to a slightly adjusted newer version.
 The new tagline made its debut at the 2020 GRAMMY Awards.
 Despite the modifications, the essence of the tagline remains the same.
 “What happens here, only happens here” makes a promise that the authentic experiences the city offers are unlike any other.

 The immense role of taglines in shaping brand identity is undeniable.
 Taglines are often the only thing to stick with an audience long after their interaction with a brand, even more than brand logos do.
-Having a succinct and memorable catchphrase will not only boost brand recognition but also distinguish your business from others.
+Having a memorable phrase as a tagline will not only boost brand recognition but also distinguish your business from others.

 There are taglines as diverse as brands.
-But what all successful ones share in common is their conciseness, use of strong words, emotional connection, and emphasis on clients rather than the company itself.
+But what all successful ones share in common is their conciseness, use of strong words, emotional connection, clear idea, and emphasis on clients rather than the business itself.

 We hope you gained some helpful insights into taglines and how they work.
-Do your research, identify your business’s uniqueness, and you’re well on your way to an impressive tagline.
+Do your research, identify your business’s uniqueness, and you’re well on your way to a great tagline for your business.